wendellpiez/oscal-xslt/validation_field-testing/readme.md

 - `disordered` - violates a metaschema-defined constraint (not detectable by XSD or JSON Schema)
 - (possibly for later) `variant` - violates 'WARNING' level constraints only

 Running over these sets, a validation engine is expected to be able to discriminate their members correctly, to the extent possible.

 Without support for Metaschema constraints, an XSD or JSON Schema validator cannot distinguish between 'valid' and 'disordered' - for them, a putative category 'schema-valid' unifies `valid` and `disordered`.

 (A different intersection, namely instances that return no errors on constraints but are invalid structurally, is excluded, since structural validation is a *sine qua non*.
 Only instances that are not defective can be disordered.)

 We have to maintain all categories in both XML and JSON formats, to begin (possibly YAML also, in future).

-A small but pervasive problem in JSON Schema modeling provides us an opportunity to use this scaffolding.
+A small but pervasive problem in JSON Schema modeling provides us an opportunity to use this scaffolding (Issue metaschema-xslt #105).

 ## Setup and refresh